adonisk/solutions/index.md

 # Additional Features

 ### Merchant Portal
-The Ezetap Merchant Portal gives clients access to review and monitor all transactions posted to the Ezetap server.
-A merchant can be setup with various roles in the Portal to enable additional features such as performing a void or refund on a transaction.
+The Ezetap Merchant Portal enables clients to review and monitor all transactions posted to the Ezetap server.
+A merchant can be setup with various roles in the Portal with additional features such as performing a void or refund on a transaction.

 ### Notifications API
 Ezetap exposes a notifications API as a callback feature for a client to receive notification of payment transactions (success or failure).
 The primary benefit of this service is auto-reconciliation of daily transactions between client server and Ezetap server.